Outsourcing Adjudication to Strategic Jurors: Equilibrium analysis

-\begin{proof} For the sake of contradiction, let us assume that the payment function $p$ satisfies the condition of the lemma but, at some equilibrium, agents $1$ and $2$ cast a $T$-vote with probability higher than $1/2$ and lower than $1/2$, respectively.
+for every $m\in \{0, 1, ..., n-2\}$, all equilibria are simple. \end{lemma} \begin{proof} For the sake of contradiction, let us assume that the payment function $p$ satisfies the condition of the lemma but, at some equilibrium, agents $1$ and $2$ cast a $T$-vote with probability higher than $1/2$ and lower than $1/2$, respectively.
 Clearly, the equilibrium strategies of agents $1$ and $2$ cannot belong to case (a) of \cref{lem:equilibrium} as the probability of casting a $T$-vote would be exactly $1/2$ in that case.

 We first focus on agent $1$ and distinguish between two cases.
 If her strategy is $\beta_1=1$, then it belongs to case (b) of \cref{lem:equilibrium} and, thus, $f'_1(0)\cdot Q(m_{1})>1$.
 Furthermore, the probability of casting a $T$-vote is $f_1(\lambda)$.
 Hence, $f_1(\lambda)>1/2$, implying that agent $1$ is well-informed with $f'_1(0)>0$.
 By the inequality above, we conclude that $Q(m_{1})>0$.
 If instead, agent $1$'s strategy is $\beta_1=0$, then it belongs to case (c) of \cref{lem:equilibrium} and, thus, $f'_1(0)\cdot Q(m_{1})<1$.
 The probability of casting a $T$-vote is now $1-f_1(\lambda)$.
 Hence, $f_1(\lambda)<1/2$, implying that agent $1$ is misinformed with $f'_1(0)<0$.
 By the inequality involving $Q(m_{1})$, we conclude that $Q(m_{1})>0$ again.